-There are 3 LEDs on the front face of the PH-XP2:
+There are 4 LEDs on the front face of the PHD-XP2:

-Power (green): illuminates continuously when power is applied to the controller

-Control (amber): illuminates continuously when power is applied to the control output of the controller.
+- Power (green): illuminates continuously when power is applied to the controller - Base (amber): illuminates continuously when power is applied to the base control output of the controller.
+If the control output is suspended due to a pause in the control cycle, the LED will flash on and off. - Acid: (amber): illuminates continuously when power is applied to the acid control output of the controller.
 If the control output is suspended due to a pause in the control cycle, the LED will flash on and off.